Bidirectional Regression for Monocular 6DoF Head Pose Estimation and Reference System Alignment: Experiments

-\textbf{Evaluation on BIWI~\cite{fanelli2013biwi}.} According to Table~\ref{table:comparison sota on biwi}, TRG significantly outperforms existing optimization-based methods~\cite{zielonka2022mica, guo2022jmlr, 2023_tip_perspnet} in head translation estimation.
-This superior performance is attributed to TRG's design, which effectively leverages the synergy between face geometry and head translation.
-Furthermore, TRG's landmark-to-image alignment method enables it to achieve high head rotation estimation accuracy, surpassing even methods that solely estimate 3D head rotation.
-Fig.~\ref{fig:qualitative_results_arkit} qualitatively demonstrates TRG's exceptional head pose estimation performance.
-To visualize how closely the predicted head pose matches the ground-truth pose, we utilized the ground-truth neutral mesh and the predicted head pose.
+\textbf{Evaluation on BIWI~\cite{fanelli2013biwi}.} We report both the unaligned performance following the conventional evaluation protocol and the performance measured after applying reference system alignment to enable a fair comparison.
+As shown in Table~\ref{table:comparison sota on biwi}, TRGv2 consistently outperforms existing optimization-based methods~\cite{zielonka2022mica, guo2022jmlr, 2023_tip_perspnet} in head translation estimation, both before and after reference system alignment.
+This superior performance is attributed to the design of TRGv2, which effectively leverages the synergy between face geometry and head translation.
+Fig.~\ref{fig:qualitative_results_biwi} qualitatively demonstrates TRGv2's strong head pose estimation capability.
+To illustrate how closely the predicted head pose matches the ground truth, we render the ground-truth neutral mesh using the predicted head pose.